ludolphus/xenblocks-voter/README.md

 On a RaspberryPi 4 ARMv7 Processor it takes about 23 seconds to verify 100 hashes.
 This is fast enough since it takes about 1 second for a new xenblock to be found, so at least every 100 seconds it needs to do the verification.

+## Web based voter

+Also available: the web based xenblocks voter https://bulkminter.com/xenblocks-webvoter/ The web voter creates a new wallet in your browser.
+The private key is stored in localStorage and can be easily retrieved using the website.
+Because of the way the voter backend is setup (not using ssl) the web voter uses a proxy on bulkminter.com to relay traffic to the voter backend.
+It concerns these two endpoints: http://xenblocks.io:4447/getblocks/lastblock and http://xenminer.mooo.com:5000/store_data

 ## Acknowledgements

 This version of the xenblocks lightnode is based on the original created by Jack Levin at https://github.com/jacklevin74/voter